Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 00A3C  DAT0=C  B 						# Save value.
 00A3F  RTNCC 							# Return
 ```
 Here we can see that, in sc10, the low byte of C, nibbles 1 & 2, are set to 0, then if the P field of C is nonzero, it adds 1 to the byte in C, and saves that byte into DAT0, which is aimed at vF's memory via varfpd0.
-Given that we know that we are storing a flag in a high nibble of C, we can get a feel for how this must be working.
-In SCHIP, the value of B is copied wholesale into C, and then written to vF - thus, all the colliding rows are saved into vF, and that information is available to the chip-8 program.
+Given that we know that we are storing a flag in a high nibble of C, we can get a feel for how this must be working - storing a 0 or a 1 into vf depending on if the flag is set.
+In SCHIP, the value of B is copied wholesale into C, and then written to vF - thus, all the colliding rows are saved into vF, and that information is available to the chip-8 program, which is exactly what we observe in the test rom.

 That I think concludes the investigation of vF = collision rows.